getify/You-Dont-Know-JS/async & performance/apB.md

 ### Extending Iterable Sequences

-Generators, normal *asynquence* sequences, and promise chains, are all **eagerly evaluated** -- whatever flow control is expressed initially *is* the fixed flow that will be followed.
+Generators, normal *asynquence* sequences, and Promise chains, are all **eagerly evaluated** -- whatever flow control is expressed initially *is* the fixed flow that will be followed.

 However, iterable sequences are **lazily evaluated**, which means that during execution of the iterable sequence, you can extend the sequence with more steps if desired.